shaik1002/biggitlabbomb/doc/ci/pipelines/settings.md

 1. Select **Save changes**.

-Use the [`interruptible`](../yaml/index.md#interruptible) keyword to indicate if a running job can be canceled before it completes.
+Use the [`interruptible`](../yaml/index.md#interruptible) keyword to indicate if a running job can be cancelled before it completes.
 After a job with `interruptible: false` starts, the entire pipeline is no longer considered interruptible.

 ## Prevent outdated deployment jobs